 Skip to main content

-Professional transport of Flowers & plants from Brazil to the Netherlands.
+Specialized transport of Flowers & Plants from Brazil to the Netherlands.
 IATA category perishables, flight time approximately 11 hours to Schiphol.

 Specifications & requirements